 The financial statements are prepared in sterling, which is the functional currency of the company.
-Monetary amounts in these financial statements are rounded to the nearest \pounds .
+Monetary amounts in these financial statements are rounded to the nearest £.

-The financial statements have been prepared under the historical cost convention, modified to include the revaluation of freehold properties and to include investment properties and certain financial instruments at fair value.
+The financial statements have been prepared under the historical cost convention.
 The principal accounting policies adopted are set out below.

-1.2 Turnover
+1.2 Revenue

-Turnover is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business, and is shown ret of VAT and other sales related taxes.
+Revenue is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business, and is shown net of VAT and other sales related taxes.
 The fair value of consideration takes into account trade discounts, settlement discounts and volume rebates.